Sferratore/secret-scanner/README.md

 - **Secret values are always masked**: only the first 4 and last 4 characters are shown; the middle is replaced with `*`.
 - Actual secret values are **never logged or stored**.
-- Only public repositories can be scanned — no authentication path exists.
+- Only public repositories can be scanned: no authentication path exists.
 - URL input is allowlisted through 11 validation rules before any clone is attempted (scheme, host, credentials, query, fragment, traversal, ASCII, length, null byte, final regex shape).
 - Request body is capped at 1 KB and rejected before JSON parsing if exceeded.
 - Per-IP rate limiting plus a global concurrency semaphore bound the blast radius of hostile callers.